EngineerKhan/AdvDBClass/Week3/APIs and FastAPI.md

     return docs
 ```

-It will be returning the books the same way our earlier endpoint (`/books`) was returning from the CSV file/dataframe.
+It will return the books the same way our earlier endpoint (`/books`) was returning from the CSV file/dataframe.
 Now I leave it to you to try it out and add query parameters or so.
 I have deliberately kept both CSV and MongoDB endpoints (didn't even reorder the imports) for you to compare.
-You can cleanup the code later on as per your convenience.
+You can clean up the code later on as per your convenience.

 > If you are having some issues with setting the environment variables, you can use the `export` command.
 > For example, `export MONGO_URL=mongodb://localhost:27017`.